Elon Musk's Tesla crushes it

 Continue Reading Below

-Shares soared in the extended session late Wednesday as the company returned to profitability.
+Shares soared in the extended session late Wednesday as the company returned to profitability a major score for Musk.

 |Ticker